nikitayk/zeroTRACE-privacy-project/futuregpt-main frontend/README.md

-# 🚀 Ultimate Competitive Programming AI Extension
+# 🚀 zeroTrace AI - Privacy-First AI Assistant

-**World's Best DSA Problem Solver & Competitive Programming Assistant**
+**Advanced AI-powered Chrome Extension with DSA Problem Solving & Multi-Modal Intelligence**

-A Chrome extension that transforms into the ultimate competitive programming and DSA problem-solving tool.
-Solve the hardest algorithmic problems with AI-powered assistance, complexity analysis, and multi-language support.
+A Chrome extension that provides privacy-first AI assistance with context awareness, DSA problem solving, and multi-modal capabilities.
+Transform your browsing experience with intelligent AI that understands your context and helps you solve complex problems.

 ## ✨ Features